 This is just a quick everyday tip that I hope you find useful!
 If you’re interested in more Excel solutions, also check out the following:

-- How to Conolidate and Convert Dates to a Standard List of Pivot Table
+- How to Consolidate and Convert Dates to a Standard List of Pivot Table

 - The Best New Business Toolset is Built into Microsoft Excel

 Would you like to leverage more advanced capabilities in Excel that can make an immediate impact on your organization?
 Keep in mind that 8020 Consulting is here to help.
-Just click on the button below to connect with us.
+Contact us for more information.